Shea butter: benefits, harm, use

 - cares for hair, gives shine;

-- perfectly softens especially dry and rough skin areas - elbows, knees;
+- perfectly softens particularly dry and rough areas of the skin - elbows, knees;

 - improves metabolism between cells;

-- can be used while waiting and feeding the baby;
+- can be used while waiting and feeding a baby;

 - promotes rapid recovery and healing skin;

-- protects the skin from exposure to ultraviolet radiation.
+- protects skin from exposure to ultraviolet radiation.

 Shea butter has an excellent track record.
-And what are his indications for use?
+What are its indications for use?

 - Stretch marks.